Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 ![Edit Profile Page](assets/images/edit_profile.png)

+### Commenting on Posts
+Users are able to comment on posts they view, however these posts then have to be approved by the admin before they can be seen.
+This is to prevent a toxic social site.

+### Blog Admin
+The blog admin is the django superuser for the site.
+They can flag posts and switch the approved status to FALSE which will remove it from the blog site, this is a way of moderating the site.
+They also have to approve comments for the same reason.

 ## Features left to implement
 - Login via social media account, eg. facebook or google.
 - Search bar to search for a particular blog or author.